nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 List of certain technical terms / uncommon words used in this user guide.

+### Alphanumeric
+- Consisting of the letters A to Z (upper/lowercase) and the digits 0 to 9.

 ### Graphical User Interface
 - A digital interface in which a user interacts with graphical components such as icons, buttons, and menus.
 Example: Windows 11, most websites

 ### Java
 - The programming language HRConnect is based on.
 - It has to be downloaded from [here](https://www.oracle.com/sg/java/technologies/downloads/#java17-windows) and installed before attempting to run HRConnect.

+### Numeric
+- Consisting of the digits 0 to 9.

 [Return to Top](#table-of-contents)